semgrep/ocaml-tree-sitter-semgrep/doc/updating-a-grammar.md

   git push origin master
 ```

-Upgrade submodule in ocaml-tree-sitter
+Upgrade the submodule in ocaml-tree-sitter
 --

 Since semgrep-grammars itself is a submodule of ocaml-tree-sitter and
 we just pushed a commit to it, we need to update it as well.
 Again,
 this is ordinary use of a submodule.
-Commands would looks like this:
+Commands would look like this:

 ```
 git clone https://github.com/returntocorp/ocaml-tree-sitter